Chris Vitiello, an art columnist at Indy Week, said about Browning’s work in 2015:

 “Her paintings have resembled distant views or off-center details of unconventional buildings (…).
 But a longer look reveals more abstract concerns with painterly illusion.
 Browning's straight-line brushstrokes can be so thick that their raised contours are clearly visible under subsequent layers, as if she'd used a housepainter's brush.
 This creates a topography in high-contrast colors, the edges nearly vibrating, that gives the disorienting impression of flatness and extreme depth at once.
 Buildings, in Browning's paintings, are only a means toward optical and material investigation”

-Her recurring use of grids, networks, and, since 2013, stacked forms, may recall architectural structures, but these are only created in response to the paint as she works, instinctively.
+Her recurring use of grids, networks may recall architectural structures, but these are only created in response to the paint as she works, instinctively.

 Colors, which play a very important part in Browning’s paintings, will also vary depending on her feelings or interests of the moment (nature, fashion trends, or art historical preferences).